twbs/bootstrap/site/content/docs/5.0/migration.md

 - Renamed `scale-color()` function to `shift-color()` to avoid collision with Sass's own color scaling function.

+### Components

+#### Breadcrumbs

+- Simplified the default appearance of breadcrumbs by removing `padding`, `background-color`, and `border-radius`.
+- Added new CSS custom property `--bs-breadcrumb-divider` for easy customization without needing to recompile CSS.

 ## v5.0.0-alpha3

 ### Browser support